 This course is to be taken concurrently with EDU 760 providing the prospective teacher with experiences that combine general teaching strategies with components of special subject methods and field experiences.
-Each course deals with the concerns of its own particular academic area (for example, laboratories in science, values issues in social studies) and the general issues technology, grade-level curricular specificity, classroom management, multicultural content and the construction of tests and other assessments.
-Students' portfolio entries will evidence their growth in developing lesson plans with a variety of teaching strategies specific to the content area. - three semester hours
+Each course deals with the concerns of its own particular academic area (for example, laboratories in science, values issues in social studies) and the general issues of technology, grade-level curricular specificity, classroom management, multicultural content and the construction of tests and other assessments.
+Students' portfolio entries will evidence their growth in developing lesson plans with a variety of teaching strategies specific to the content area.

-EDU 767 Methods of Teaching Elementary/Inclusive Education
+EDU 767 Social Studies/ Arts in Elementary/ Inclusive Classrooms

 This course is designed to provide the prospective teachers with knowledge and skills for curriculum development and planning, classroom management, and student assessment.
-The participants will develop lesson plans aligned with the New York State Standards and Ontario Expectations using a variety of teaching strategies to engage students of diverse backgrounds and needs.
-Portfolio entries will continue to evolve as prospective teachers evidence their growth in developing lesson plans.
-A 50-hour practicum is an integral part of this course. - three semester hours
+The participants will develop lesson plans aligned with the New York State Standards, Common Core and Ontario Curriculum Expectations using a variety of teaching strategies to engage students of diverse backgrounds and needs.